 - “Sweet potatoes are a great source of dietary fiber, vitamin B6, vitamin C, and beta-carotene,” says Dr. Richter.
 “Sweet potato treats can be as simple as a dehydrated sweet potato chew.”
 Plain mashed sweet potatoes are an option you might find at the table.
 Just remember not to give your pet sweet potatoes loaded up with added ingredients like brown sugar, marshmallows, or maple syrup.

 - “Apples are full of vitamins A and C and contain lots of great fiber, making them a healthy Thanksgiving treat for your pet,” says Dr. Richter.
 “However, if you’re sharing an apple with your pooch, be sure to cut around the core, as large amounts of apple seeds can be toxic.”
 Sliced fresh apples are on your dog’s menu, or an apple-cinnamon dog cookie, but please keep the slab of apple pie on human plates only.

 - Green beans.
 “With ample amounts of plant fiber, manganese, and vitamins C and K, plain green beans are great for dogs,” says Dr. Richter.
-The key here, as with turkey, sweet potatoes and other options mentioned in this list, is the bean dish should be plain — without any added ingredients like butter or salt.
+The key here, as with turkey, sweet potatoes, and other options mentioned in this list, is the bean dish should be plain—without added ingredients like butter or salt.
 Set aside a special portion of plain green beans for your dog if you know they love these filling and wholesome veggies.

 - “Pumpkin itself is a very healthy snack,” explains Dr. Richter.
 “Pumpkin helps with digestive health and it’s great for a dog’s skin and coat.
 Also, if feeding canned pumpkin, make sure it’s just pumpkin and not the pre-spiced or sugary pie mix.”
 And, same rule as above: keep the slab of pumpkin pie on your plate.